 The feedback loop is a five-step process that involves gathering feedback from users, acknowledging the feedback, analyzing the results, taking necessary action, and updating users on the new changes you’ve made.

 Customer feedback isn’t always negative.
 You will often get positive feedback from satisfied customers.
-In cases like that, still reach out to thank them or ask that they give you a full review.
+In cases like that, still, reach out to thank them or ask for a full review.